 Because you’re buying relatively fewer items than you would if you were building a wardrobe in a non-strategic way, you can buy higher-than-average-quality garments.
 This can mean half-canvassed suits instead of fused ones, shirts with high thread counts, or Goodyear-welted shoes as opposed to cheap glued ones.

 In addition to looking better and feeling more comfortable, high-quality clothes last longer than cheaply made garments.
 This is especially true when you care for them properly.
-This means that you don’t need to repair or replace clothing as often as the disposable stuff, which provides convenience and reduces ongoing expense.

 How Do You Build A Capsule Wardrobe?